mjambon/thoughts/src/definitions/definitions.md

 synonyms: datum

 The singular form of [data] more commonly used than "datum".
-It refers to a value that has a given type and is part of a set of other values of the same type.
+It refers to a value that has a given type and belongs to a set of other values of the same type.

 *** observation